 An investment in our common stock involves a high degree of risk.
-Before deciding whether to invest in our common stock, you should carefully consider the risks described below, as well as the other risks and uncertainties described in our Annual Report on Form 10-K for the year ended December 31, 2017, the other documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and in any free writing prospectus that we have authorized for use in connection with this offering.
+Before deciding whether to invest in the common stock offered hereby, you should carefully consider the risks described below, as well as the other risks described in our Annual Report on Form 10-K for the year ended December 31, 2018, the other documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and in any free writing prospectus that we have authorized for use in connection with this offering.
 If any of these risks actually occurs, our business, financial condition, results of operations or cash flow could be seriously harmed.